 Do We Have Enough Food?

-Continuing news reports in Ohio based on data from the Ohio Department of Jobs and Family Services had shown that since the early 1990s, 34% of the children and youth in Franklin County were either receiving or eligible for food stamps.
-We heard that from approximately 2008 - 2010, about 50% of Ohio families were receiving food stamps.
-That sounded too high.
-ODJFS published data, however, showing that from January 2004 through November 2012, the number of food stamp recipients in the state nearly doubled.
+Statistics from th Ohio Department of Jobs and Family Services show that during the Great recession, 50% of Ohio families were receiving food stamps.
+Further, ODJFS published data showing that from January 2004 through November 2012, the number of food stamp recipients in the state doubled.

-Ohio has 88 counties - the number of keys on a piano keyboard - but not all 88 counties experienced a doubling in food stamp (SNAP) enrollees in the nine years examined: January 2004 - November 2012.
+Ohio has 88 counties, but not all 88 experienced a doubling in food stamp (SNAP) recipients from January 2004 through November 2012.

-Many additional individuals and families accessed the food banks throughout the state, which ran out of food several times in 2009 and 2010.
+Many additional individuals and families accessed the food banks throughout the state, which ran out of food several times between 2009 and 2010.
 All our local newscasts in Central Ohio asked for food donations nightly.

-Van Wert County was the county of highest increase (218%) and the only one to have an increase of over 200%, which means triple the number in early 2004.
+Van Wert County was the county of highest increase at 218% and the only one to have an increase of over 200%, which means triple the county number of early 2004.

-A total of 36 counties had an increase in up to 51 - 100% more SNAP enrollments (including Franklin County with the state's capital of Columbus OH); 35 increased recipients in a range of 101 - 150%; and 9 counties, mostly on the Indiana border, increased recipients by 151 - 200% during the nine years examined.
+A total of 36 counties had an increase in up to 51% to 100% more SNAP enrollments (including Franklin County, home of the state's capital; 35 increased recipients in a range of 101 to 150%; and nine counties on the Indiana border increased recipients by 151 to 200% during the nine years examined.

 Why Is Van Wert County Different?

-At about 28,700 by Census2010, the largely rural Van Wert County lost nearly 1,000 in population between 2000 - 2010.
+At about 28,700 residents by Census2010, the largely rural area lost nearly a thousand people from 2000 through 2010.
 Part of this is attributed to the closure of an automotive plant across the border in Indiana, at which many Van Wert County residents had worked.

 The county is a tourist draw with sites on the National Register of Historic Places: